Electromechanical Clock

 Prototyping the tuning fork oscillator

-His circuit is far more elegant than mine, instead of transistors I opted for an Opamp, this is because I was experimenting with winding my own coils to start with.
+Her circuit is far more elegant than mine, instead of transistors I opted for an Opamp, this is because I was experimenting with winding my own coils to start with.
 In essence my coils were rubbish, and couldn’t generate enough current to trigger a transistor.
 I probably could have used a darlington pair, but that’s beyond my analogue skill level.

 Here is my test setup.
 This allowed me to fiddle with the various coils that I was trying.
-Because I couldn’t get Abhishek’s technique of using inductors to work and my own coils were trash, I swallowed the expense and went with pre-made coils.
+Because I couldn’t get Kris’s technique of using inductors to work and my own coils were trash, I swallowed the expense and went with pre-made coils.
 The ones I settled on were Bass amp Guitar pickups.
 Solid, beefy, if a bit ugly.

 Here you can see my sad attempt at a drive coil, it’s the mass of red tape at the bottom.
 The pickup is next to the tuning fork.
 I was reluctant to send power through the pickup as they have permanent magnets that would (I thought) get blitzed.
 However the home made coil was never powerful enough to driver the tuning fork.